Brian Goldner: Career

 Goldner began his career as a marketing assistant at a healthcare firm in Long Island in 1985.
 In 1997, Goldner was set to head the entertainment accountant division of advertisement holding company JWT, but he was lured away by Bandai America.
 While president of Bandai America from 1997 to 2000, he befriended Power Rangers creator Haim Saban.

 Goldner was working at Hasbro's Tiger Electronics unit in 2000, after the company had lost 5,000 jobs.
 By 2003, the company recovered on the stock market, and in 2008 Goldner became Hasbro's chief operating officer and in 2015 he was appointed chairman of the board.

 He served as executive producer on the successful 2007 Transformers film adaptation, which was credited with broadening Hasbro into a character-based multimedia company.
 He continued this role on the 2009 films Transformers: Revenge of the Fallen and G.I.
 Joe: The Rise of Cobra.
 Goldner was responsible for making Hasbro a licensee of Disney's Marvel Universe characters.

 Goldner compared the move of these characters to cinema during his tenure to the way they had expanded from mere adverts to television series in the 1980s.
 In 2012, Goldner's pay package was estimated to be around $9.68 million.
 In 2008, the year of his promotion, Goldner was named CEO of the year by MarketWatch.

 In 2018, Goldner drew on his friendship with Saban to acquire first the master toy license for Power Rangers, then several months later the franchise and other properties from Saban Brands for $522 million.

+In season 4, episode 8 of The Rookie, titled "Hit and Run", was dedicated to his memory.